 About the course

-You will be assessed through observations with your school mentors and feedback will be through regular weekly meetings leading to Qualified Teacher Status (QTS) at the end of the year.
+You will be assessed through observations with your school mentors and feedback will be through timetabled weekly meetings with your Curriculum Mentor and Academic Mentor and at the end of the year you will be awarded Qualified Teacher Status (QTS).

-You will also study for a PGCE completing 2 assignments under the guidance of Liverpool John Moores University.
-You will attend LJMU for one Induction Day and then complete 5 days of further PGCE studies at Endeavour Learning Trust (our SCITT).
+You will also study for a PGCE (post Graduate Certificate) completing two practical assignments under the guidance of Liverpool John Moores University.
+You will attend LJMU for one Induction Day and then complete five days of further PGCE studies.
+Transport is provided when necessary.

-We will also ask you to deliver a 20 minutes session to a class of KS3 pupils on a pre-prepared topic related to the subject you wish to teach.
+We will also ask you to deliver a twenty minutes session to a class of Year 7 pupils on a pre-prepared topic related to the subject you wish to teach.
 This will be observed by some members of the interview panel and will establish your confidence, enthusiasm and communication skills.
 We will be looking at your personal, interpersonal and communication skills throughout the interview process.

 Finally, there will be a formal interview which will draw on the tasks performed during your time spent with us.
-This will be an opportunity for us to talk further and to discuss your subject knowledge, reflection on any experience you have had in a secondary school, your knowledge of current secondary education issues and your commitment to a career in teaching amongst other things.
+This will be an opportunity for us to talk further and to discuss your subject knowledge, reflection on any experience you have had in a secondary school, your knowledge of current secondary education issues and your commitment to a career in teaching.

 How school placements work

-During your training you will complete placements at two contrasting secondary schools.
-These placements will be within TCAT schools, all of which are within a 5 mile radius in Warrington.
+During your training, you will complete placements at two contrasting secondary schools.
+These placements will be within TCAT schools, all of which are within a five mile radius in Warrington.
+This means you can concentrate on your teaching and training rather that spending time commuting to work.
 These schools are selected to suit your particular training needs and interests to give you the best possible support for your learning.